The Homity Trust

 2. Detailed Costings and Specificity

 As stated in their guidance: “The more information and costings you can provide the more chance that your application will make it for consideration by our lovely Trustees.”
-Vague requests are less likely to succeed than specific, itemized needs.
+Vague requests are less likely to succeed than specific, itemised needs.

 3. Demonstrate Disproportionate Impact